SERVICES

 Why Scars Become Thick, Tight, or Persistent

-- Skin tension and movement Areas like the chest, shoulders, jawline, and upper back are prone to thicker scarring because the skin is frequently stretched and pulled.
+Areas like the chest, shoulders, jawline, and upper back are prone to thicker scarring because the skin is frequently stretched and pulled. - Prolonged inflammation

-- Prolonged inflammation Inflammation from infection, delayed closure, repeated irritation, or chronic skin conditions can keep the scar “activated,” promoting excess collagen production.
+Inflammation from infection, delayed closure, repeated irritation, or chronic skin conditions can keep the scar “activated,” promoting excess collagen production. - Genetics and scar tendency

-- Genetics and scar tendency Some people form hypertrophic scars or keloids more easily, and darker skin types can be more prone to pigment changes.
+Some people form hypertrophic scars or keloids more easily, and darker skin types can be more prone to pigment changes. - Wound depth and healing time

-- Wound depth and healing time Deeper wounds and wounds that take longer to close tend to scar more noticeably.
+Deeper wounds and wounds that take longer to close tend to scar more noticeably. - Sun exposure and friction

-- Sun exposure and friction UV exposure in early healing can worsen discoloration.
+UV exposure in early healing can worsen discoloration.
 Friction, scratching, and repeated trauma can drive thickening.

 Types of Scars and Fibrotic Skin Changes

-- Contracture scars Scars that tighten and restrict movement (common after burns or large wounds).
-Goals: restore function and range of motion.
+Scars that tighten and restrict movement (common after burns or large wounds).
+Goals: restore function and range of motion. - Fibrotic skin changes

-- Fibrotic skin changes Hard, thickened tissue that forms after repeated inflammation, surgery, chronic swelling, radiation, or long-standing wounds.
+Hard, thickened tissue that forms after repeated inflammation, surgery, chronic swelling, radiation, or long-standing wounds.
 Goals: soften tissue, improve flexibility, and restore healthier skin behavior.

-Our Clinical Approach: Assessment → Staging → Conservative Support
+Our Clinical Approach: Assessment, Staging & Support

-Scar care works best when it follows a clear pathway:
+Effective scar tissue therapy works best when it follows a clear pathway:

 - Tissue quality assessment